hyurl/asrpc/README.md

 - `Error`
 - `RegExp`

-Any other types, will be transferred as an ordinary object or not transferred at all.
+Any other types, will be transferred as an standard object or not transferred at all.
 Any method called remotely should only accept these types of arguments, and the returning value should match one of these types as well.